 How To Win At Metropolitan Division Betting

-Betting on the NHL’s Metropolitan Division is never a bad idea because so many teams in this group are driven by star power.
+Betting on the NHL's Metropolitan Division is never a bad idea because so many teams in this group are driven by star power.
 The Pittsburgh Penguins are led by the 1-2 dynamite punch of Sidney Crosby and Egveni Malkin, while the Washington Capitals are powered by Alex Ovechkin.
-Between them that trio has won five NHL scoring titles, seven NHL goal-scoring crowns and have split a half dozen Hart Trophies as league MVP.
+Between them that trio has dominated NHL scoring titles, NHL goal-scoring crowns and Hart Trophies as league MVP.

-Playing on Broadway, the New York Rangers are always willing to do whatever it takes to upgrade their roster and in Henrik Lundqvist have a Vezina Trophy-winning goalie to back them up.
-John Tavares is an up-and-coming star for the New York Islanders who has twice been a Hart Trophy finalist.
+Playing on Broadway, the New York Rangers are always willing to do whatever it takes to upgrade their roster, and in Henrik Lundqvist have a Vezina Trophy-winning goalie to back them up.
+John Tavares is a star for the New York Islanders who has been a Hart Trophy finalist.

 Individual awards also seem to frequently fall to Metropolitan Division players.
 Since 2005-06, the Metropolitan Division has produced multiple winners of the Vezina, Hart, Ted Lindsay, Art Ross and Rocket Richard Trophies.

-The Metropolitan Division features teams that are on the rise like the Philadelphia Flyers, who have struggled in recent years while steadily upgrading their talent pool.
+The Metropolitan Division features teams that are on the rise like the Columbus Blue Jackets and Philadelphia Flyers, who have struggled in recent years while steadily upgrading their talent pool.

 The same holds true for the Carolina Hurricanes, who may soon find themselves back among the division contenders.
-At the other end of the spectrum, the New Jersey Devils look to be uncertain as to what their future direction is at the moment, while the Columbus Blue Jackets just seem to be treading water, missing the playoffs, getting high draft choices, but never really getting better.
+At the other end of the spectrum, the New Jersey Devils look to be uncertain as to what their future direction is at the moment.